formkit/docs-content/guides/build-a-multi-step-form.md

 Few interactions on the web cause as much displeasure for a user as being confronted with a large, intimidating form.
 Multi-step forms can alleviate this pain by breaking a large form into smaller approachable steps — but they can also be complicated to build.

-In this guide we'll walk through building a multi-step form with FormKit and see how we can provide an elevated user experience with minimal code.
+In this guide, we'll walk through building a multi-step form with FormKit and see how we can provide an elevated user experience with minimal code.
 Let's get started!

 <callout type="info" label="Composition API">
 This guide assumes you are are familiar with the <a href="https://vuejs.org/guide/introduction.html#api-styles">Vue Composition API</a>.